ysdn2019/Graduates-List/graduates/woei-siow.md

 ---
 path: /work/Manual-to-Airplane-Crashes-and-How-to-Survive-Them
 graduate: Edward Siow
-mainimg: /assets/work/Siow_Edward_project1_web_main.jpg
+cover: /assets/work/Siow_Edward_project1_web_main.jpg
-thumbnailimg: /assets/work/Siow_Edward_project1_web_thumbnail.jpg
+thumbnail: /assets/work/Siow_Edward_project1_web_thumbnail.jpg
 title: A Manual to Airplane Crashes and How to Survive Them
 groupmembers:
-fields: Data Visualisation, Information Design, Print
+category: Data Visualisation, Information Design, Print
 mediumdimensions: Printed Brochure, 22 x 18
 description: This project is an brochure that is meant to spread awareness on airplane crashes and ways in which an individual can increase their chances of survival when they encounter one.
 This is done by providing information on contributing factors to crashes and statistics associated with airplane accident survival.
 digitallink: